jepetersohn/phase-3-guide/week-2/Readme.md

   - Consulting hours
 - 2pm
    - EE / Journaling / Reflection (10m)
-- 5pm - MVP Demo
+- 5pm - MVP explanation to the group - what's in and what's out
 - pm - Work on your project.

 ## Weekend Finish MVP